 The sheep bot fly (Oestrus ovis) is also known as the sheep nose bot fly or sheep nostril fly.
 That’s because larval stages of this fly move into the nasal passages of sheep and goats.
 So not only is it good looking, but it also resides in the best of neighborhoods.

 I like how, in the top image, the fly appears to be bigger than the fair-sized town of Waimea, on the map, though it’s actually about half-an-inch long.
-Then, in the image to the left, the large eye casts a quizzical look.
+Then, in the lower image, the large eye casts a quizzical look.

 There were no sheep for miles where these photos were taken, but there’s no shortage of goats in the vicinity, so that probably accounts for the presence of the fly.